anderbellstudios/mouse-trapped/README.md

 ## Acknowledgements

+ - The voice of the scientist is portrayed by Paul Howlett.
  - The game is mostly written in Phaser, an HTML 5 game framework.
  - The website uses Bootstrap to make it look good and to minimise the amount of CSS I need to write.
  - The server is hosted by Ruby on Rails and its dependencies.